-Over the past several years, the adjustable gastric band – most commonly referred to as the “Lap Band” – has fallen out of favor among bariatric surgeons in the United States and Mexico.
+Over the past several years, the adjustable gastric band – commonly called the “Lap Band” – has fallen out of favor among bariatric surgeons in the United States and Mexico.
 The procedure was found to have too many complications, without the results that make the risk worth the reward.

-Yet there are still some individuals that prefer the Lap-Band to other, more successful procedures, such as the gastric sleeve.
-Lap band surgery candidates must meet very specific requirements in order to qualify for the procedure, and these requirements should be discussed with your bariatric surgeon thoroughly in order to determine whether or not the Lap-Band is the best choice for you.
+Yet some individuals still prefer the Lap-Band to other, more successful procedures, such as the gastric sleeve.
+Lap band surgery candidates must meet very specific requirements to qualify for the procedure.
+These requirements should be discussed with your bariatric surgeon thoroughly to determine whether or not the Lap-Band is the best choice for you.

 How do I Prepare for Lap Band?

 Depending on the surgeon or hospital, the preparation will vary.
 Many hospitals would like to see how well you commit to the necessary lifestyle changes before surgery to see how you would perform.

 Usually, if your body mass index (BMI) is greater than 50 or if you have any medical issues, you should discuss it with your doctor first if anything needs to be done pre-operatively.